-By Laurie Halloran, president and CEO, Halloran Consulting Group
+By Laurie Halloran, CEO and Chairwoman of the Board, Halloran Consulting Group, Inc.

 New York City has long aspired to become a life sciences hub, but while the city seems to have all the elements necessary to foster such industry growth, it has continually fallen short of this goal.
 New York currently ranks a distant third behind both Greater Boston and the San Francisco Bay Area, 1 and there’s some work to do if it hopes to catch up.